DarienBrito/TDMorph/README.md

 4) Control of parameters with an automatically generated UI.
 5) Automatic storing, randomization and transformation of all parameters of arbitrary nodes.
 6) Auto-learn MIDI and OSC for every control in the generated UI.
-7) Fulls scripting control of all features via high-level commands.
+7) Full scripting control of all features via high-level commands.
 8) Global and local controls for every single parameter.

 ## How does it work?